nbschultz97/csi-presence-node/README.md

 ## Setup

 1. Install dependencies and verify driver.
-The script installs into the active virtual environment or any Python with a PEP 668 `EXTERNALLY-MANAGED` marker; otherwise it uses `pip --user`:
+The script drops `--user` when a virtual environment is active (`$VIRTUAL_ENV`); otherwise it installs with `pip --user`, which also respects PEP 668 `EXTERNALLY-MANAGED` markers:
    ```bash
    scripts/00_install_deps.sh
    ```